FAQ: Frequently Asked Questions about Robert A. Heinlein, his works

 The stories are pastiches of pulp novels — fun but biographically impossible.

 This is a website specializing in quotations from Robert Heinlein books.
 Currently there are 375 quotes organized by the books they came from.
-The site is copyrighted © and kept current by Andrew B. Peterson [Link: http://www.quotableheinlein.com/].
+The site is copyrighted © and kept current by Andrew B. Peterson [http://www.quotableheinlein.com/].
+The site is currently not available.

 Why was Beyond This Horizon so highly regarded?